dpantel/bootstrap-tagsinput/README.md

+# Unofficial Fork

+The original project is abandoned.
+I have forked it and merged some outstanding pull requests, as well as made some small changes that are useful to me.

+The only updated file is `src/bootstrap-tagsinput.js`.
+None of the files in `dist/` have been updated.

+Feel free to use this fork at your own risk.

+Original ReadMe follows...

 # Bootstrap Tags Input [![Build Status](https://travis-ci.org/bootstrap-tagsinput/bootstrap-tagsinput.svg?branch=master)](https://travis-ci.org/bootstrap-tagsinput/bootstrap-tagsinput)
 Bootstrap Tags Input is a jQuery plugin providing a Twitter Bootstrap user interface for managing tags.